- Best All Equity All in One ETFs

 What is an “All-in-One ETF” or “All-in-One Portfolio”?

 If you’re wondering what the heck an all-in-one ETF portfolio is, then you’re not alone.
-Over the past six months, it’s been one of the most common questions that I get asked.
+Over the past two years it has become one of the most common questions that we get asked at MDJ.

 VGRO seeks to give Canadians a quick and easy way to invest for the long-term.
 Consequently, the asset mix skews towards the riskier side of the risk/return spectrum, with 80% of your money being invested in equities/stocks/shares and 20% being invested in bonds/fixed income.